Welcome to the White Light Archives

 Mike Bloomfield,

-Alvin Crow, and of course, White Light.
+Link Wray, and of course, White Light.

 What do White Light, Johnny Winter, and Janice Joplin have in common?
 Bill Josey!